kohls-admin/kohls-admin/CONTRIBUTING.md

 Congratulations!
 You are ready to start contributing to the codebase portion of the project!

+We use the [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/) style of git development.

 We use the [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/) to avoid style arguments.

-Here's a [list of issues](https://github.com/kohls-admin/kohls-admin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to get started with!
+Here's a [list of issues](https://github.com/kohls-admin/kohls-admin/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3A%22good+first+issue%22) to get started with!

 ### Bug fixes